You are considered an international freshman applicant if you:

 Submit SAT or ACT test scores

 To be considered for admission, students graduating from U.S. high schools must take the SAT or ACT, no later than December.
 You must request that your score results be sent directly to Cal State LA from the testing agency.
-While SAT or ACT scores are not required of applicants attending high schools outside the U.S., they are strongly encouraged.
+While SAT or ACT scores are not required of applicants attending high schools outside the U.S., they are strongly encouraged, especially if applying to Pre-Nursing.

 - For the SAT: